tinko26/ao/docs/api/src/ao_sys/ao_task_sched_2.h.md

 };
 ```

-This type represents scheduler-related data of a task.
-It consists of the following members.

 | `masters` | The list of masters that the task currently embodies. |
 | `node` | The node for the scheduler's lists of ready tasks. |
 | `prio` | The priority. |